MilesCranmer/gso/README.rst

 .. code::

     :source /gso/plugin/gso.vim
-    :call GSO("Do a bubble sort in python")
+    :GSO Do a bubble sort in python

-And it will dump it at the bottom of the file.
+And it will dump the first answer to below your cursor.

 Similar Projects
 ----------------